gromacstutorials/gromacstutorials.github.io/doc-sphinx/source/tutorials/stretchingpolymer.rst

     create a small hydrophilic polymer (PEG - PolyEthylene Glycol) in a reservoir of water.
-    An all-atom description is used, therefore all species considered here are made of charged atoms connected by bonds constraints.
+    An all-atom description is used, therefore all species considered here are made of charged atoms connected by bond constraints.

     Once the system is created, a constant stretching force will be applied to both ends of the polymer, and its length will be measured with time.